RoaldO/test_cl/README.md

 python -m test_cl generate
 ```

+optionally, you can specify a project if the project you run it for is not in the current working directory.

 Contributing
 ------------
 In this phase I do not yet accept contributions, but hopefully soon will.
 If you really need to have certain changes,